Beginners Guide to Settling In and Getting Promoted

 Over time if you continuously interrupt, speechify, and come up with witticisms that aren’t supported by the knowledge and wisdom of others you will lose credibility.
 The person that displays their superior knowledge is that person that can listen to all the information and then translate it into a sound solution with calculated risk.

-In college, we might have received extra credit for persuading others to support our point of view.
+In college, you might have received extra credit for persuading others to support your point of view.
 We even got labeled as a leader when we continuously displayed our superior knowledge over other students to the teacher.

 Those tactics don’t do well in a business environment.